DataDog/dd-trace-py/docs/contributing.rst

 The release note should clearly communicate what the change is, why the change was made, and how a user can migrate their code.

+The release note should also clearly distinguish between announcements and user instructions.
+Use:

+* Past tense for previous/existing behavior (ex: ``resulted, caused, failed``)
+* Third person present tense for the change itself (ex: ``adds, fixes, upgrades``)
+* Active present infinitive for user instructions (ex: ``set, use, add``)

 Release notes should:

-* Use plain language
+* Use plain language.
-* Avoid overly technical language
-* Be concise
+* Be concise.
-* Include actionable steps with the necessary code changes
+* Include actionable steps with the necessary code changes.
-* Include relevant links (bug issues, upstream issues or release notes, documentation pages)
+* Include relevant links (bug issues, upstream issues or release notes, documentation pages).
-* Be full sentences with proper punctuation.
+* Use full sentences with sentence-casing and punctuation.
-* Before using specifically acronyms and terminology specific to Datadog, a release note must first introduce them with a definition or explanation.
+* Before using Datadog specific acronyms/terminology, a release note must first introduce them with a definition.

 Release notes should not:

 * Be vague.
 Example: ``fixes an issue in tracing``.
-* Use acronyms liberally.
-If an acronym must be used, the acronym should be introduced in the first occurrence of the full term in parentheses immediately after the full term.
+* Use overly technical language.
 * Use dynamic links (``stable/latest/1.x`` URLs).
-Instead, use static links (specific version, commit hash/tag) whenever possible so that they don't break in the future.
+Instead, use static links (specific version, commit hash) whenever possible so that they don't break in the future.

 Generating a Release Note
 +++++++++++++++++++++++++